In 2007, I read a book that changed my life.

 Put your ideas out there.
 Create a spark.
 Start a fire.

-P.s. next week I want to share with you the book I wrote about in today’s blog post, as well as about 10 other books that have caused similar sparks in my life, and I hope you’ll share your most important books with me too 🙂
+P.s. next week I want to share with you the book I wrote about in today’s blog post, as well as 10 other books that have caused similar sparks in my life, and I hope you’ll share your most important books with me too 🙂

 p.p.s.
 I’m creating a new, free course on publishing to help people create and spread messages that matter.
 If you’re interested, sign up here.